Or, How to Love God and How not to Love God

 (Deuteronomy 6:5 )

-We will discuss how this huge topic affects how much we love God.
+We will discuss how this huge topic affects our love for God.

 But first, a little story.